 Which method should you choose?
 Obviously, if no value equals the hypothetical median, it doesn't matter.
 Nor does it matter much if there is, for example, one such value out of 200.

 It makes intuitive sense that data should not be ignored, and so Pratt's method must be better.
 However, Conover (5) has shown that the relative merits of the two methods depend on the underlying distribution of the data, which you don't know.

-Results from Prism 6 can differ from prior versions because Prism 6 does exact calculations in two situations where Prism 5 did approximate calculations.
+Results from Prism 6 can differ from prior versions because starting with version 6, Prism does exact calculations in two situations where Prism 5 did approximate calculations.
 All versions of Prism report whether it uses an approximate or exact methods.

 1. D.J.
 Sheskin, Handbook of Parametric and Nonparametric Statistical Procedures, fourth edition.

 2. JH Klotz, A computational approach to statistics, 2006, self-published book, Chapter 15.2 The Wilcoxon Signed Rank Test.

 3. Pratt JW (1959) Remarks on zeros and ties in the Wilcoxon signed rank procedures.
 Journal of the American Statistical Association, Vol. 54, No. 287 (Sep., 1959), pp. 655-667

 4. Pratt, J.W. and Gibbons, J.D.
 (1981), Concepts of Nonparametric Theory, New York: Springer Verlag.